Aimovig FDA Approval History

 The most common adverse reactions in Aimovig clinical studies (occurring in at least 3% of treated patients and more often than placebo) are injection site reactions and constipation.

-Development History and FDA Approval Process for Aimovig
+Development Timeline for Aimovig